frankiejarrett/user-session-control/readme.md

 * Displays a custom "God view" screen of all active user sessions
 * Sort sessions by user, role, creation date, expiry date or IP address
 * Quickly and easily destroy sessions you think may be a security risk
+* Uses the date and time formats saved under General Settings

 **Development of this plugin is done [on GitHub](https://github.com/fjarrett/user-session-control).
 Pull requests welcome.
 Please see [issues reported](https://github.com/fjarrett/user-session-control/issues) there before going to the plugin forum.**